Tiburonboy/Symbolic-modified-nodal-analysis/README.md

 The backup history can also be found on github.
 [Backups](https://github.com/Tiburonboy/Node-Analysis/tree/master/backup)

-**Survey of other symbolic circuit analysis code:**  The python code presented in this notebook is somewhat unique since python is open source, free and runs op a variety of platforms, the code presented in this ipython notebook is portable.
+**Survey of other symbolic circuit analysis code:**  The python code presented in this notebook is somewhat unique since python is open source, free and runs on a variety of platforms, the code presented in this ipython notebook is portable.
 As described below, this code is made available under a public domain licence and archived in a github repository.

 There are other symbolic circuit analysis codes available and some of these are described here.
 Some of these codes are based on commercial software such as MATLAB [[11]](#ref11), TINA  [[12]](#ref12) and Maple [[13]](#ref13).